Depths of Sanity

 - 48 % positive mentions

 The gameplay is characterized by a unique 360-degree underwater movement system that sets it apart from other metroidvanias, offering a smooth and innovative experience despite some initial control adjustments.
-While the combat can feel floaty and the pacing is slower than traditional platformers, the integration of mechanics with the story and atmosphere creates an engaging experience.
-Overall, players appreciate the compelling gameplay, though some minor flaws and health mechanics have drawn criticism.
+While the combat can feel floaty and the pacing is slower than traditional platformers, the integration of mechanics with the story and atmosphere creates an engaging experience for players.
+Overall, the gameplay is enjoyable, though it has a few flaws that may hold it back.

 “A great underwater metroidvania, with awesome atmosphere and good gameplay.”